China’s Li says German companies welcome amid US trade spat

 “It is not perfect either, but one always has to ask what the alternatives are, and the alternatives are even more precarious,” she said.
 “In any case, we have a common position not to call into question this agreement.”

-Merkel was due to meet with Chinese President Xi Jinping later.
-On Friday, she travels to Shenzhen, a southern city that is home to Huawei, the biggest global maker of telecom equipment, and internet powerhouse Tencent.
+On Friday, Merkel travels to Shenzhen, a southern city that is home to Huawei, the biggest global maker of telecom equipment, and internet powerhouse Tencent.

 During talks earlier with Li, Merkel said, “Of course China’s relationship with the European Union is important to me, and how Germany contributes to that.”